AquaDragon/VGC-multi-target-damage-calculator/README.md

-# js-gui

-Coding Practice: Creating a GUI Using JavaScript

-This GUI generates a cross-table showing all relevant damage calculations between two Pokémon teams given inputs of two PokePastes or Pokémon Showdown!-formatted text inputs containing Pokémon team information.
-It is optimized for VGC teams in Pokémon Scarlet & Violet.
+# Pokémon VGC Multi-Target Damage Calculator

 https://aquadragon.github.io/js-gui/

+This is a tool currently in development for performing quick damage calculations against multiple targets.
+It is intended to help with teambuilding, matchup planning and exploring various battle scenarios.

+The current inputs are two teams formatted in PokePastes or Pokémon Showdown!-styled text.
+The GUI will then generate a cross-table showing all relevant damage calculations between the two teams.

+Planned features in development / to-do list:
+- Reorganize layout & presentation
+- Interface to allow editing of team information
+- Statistics
+- Allow calculations vs. more than 6 Pokémon

+Optimized for VGC formats in Pokémon Scarlet & Violet.

 ![image](https://github.com/AquaDragon/js-gui/assets/22651173/9b2612f6-db15-4f51-98d3-db4b213114d8)